Harry Stileman

 In December 1898 he was promoted commander and became executive officer of the battleship in the Channel Squadron.
 On 12 June 1902 he took command of the stoker training ship at Portsmouth.
 He was posted to in January 1903, as a formal posting for his command of the Portsmouth Naval Depot, and was promoted captain on 31 December 1903 at a relatively young age.
 He commanded the cruisers and in the Reserve Fleet at Chatham, the battleship in the Home Fleet, and the armoured cruiser in the Channel Fleet.

 He retired in September 1909 and was appointed Captain-Superintendent of the Watts Naval School at Elmham, Norfolk, which was owned by Dr Barnardo's Homes.

 He returned to service at the outbreak of the First World War in 1914 as Senior Naval Officer at Liverpool.
-Shortly afterwards he was promoted tp rear-admiral.
+Shortly afterwards he was promoted to rear-admiral.
 He held the Liverpool appointment throughout the war and was appointed Commander of the Order of the British Empire (CBE) in 1918 and Knight Commander of the Order of the British Empire (KBE) in the 1920 New Year Honours.

 After the war he returned to Watts Naval School and in 1920 succeeded William Baker as Director of Dr Barnardo's Homes, the third since Thomas Barnardo himself, holding the post until his final retirement in 1923.
 An enthusiastic Evangelical Christian like his father and brother, he later became Lay Deputation Secretary with the Bible Churchmen's Missionary Society.
 He died from a fall at his home at Upper Norwood in 1938.